BijanJohn/austin-poet-laureate/content/poems/yesterdays-dreams.md

 in a time of endless chaos, conflict and restricted speech

-we still have these spaces for time to serenade each other with our visions, yesterday's dream told me to apply to become
+we still have these spaces for time to serenade each other with our visions

+yesterday's dream told me to apply

-Austin's inaugural Austin Poet Laureate
+to become Austin's inaugural Poet Laureate

-to build this vision, where poetry helps us live more free
+to build this vision

+where poetry helps us live more free